fbpx

 1. What are the different types of cables used in transmissions in electrical engineering?

 Why it matters: Does the applicant have the foundations down?
 If there is hesitation or long pauses in their answer, this may be cause for concern.
-An experienced electrician should be able to answer this question easily.
+An experienced electrician should answer this question easily, as it’s something they’ll regularly work on.

-2. What do the different colors on wires, especially in electrical circuits, indicate?
+2. What do the different colors on wires in electrical circuits indicate?

 Why it matters: Again, this technical question will test the candidate’s knowledge.
 Electrical work, like working with circuit breakers for example, can be dangerous, so you want to ensure they’re confident and clear on the basics.
 If they’re confused between a black wire and a white and gray wire, for example, you’ll want to find out now and not when they’re in the field.

-3. What kind of personal protective equipment do you bring to every job that involves high voltage and electric shock?
+3. What personal protective equipment do you need to bring to every job that involves high voltage and electric shock?

 Why it matters: The safety of your employees, customers, and those around them should always come first.
 Therefore, it’s important that the candidate demonstrates they take this seriously.
 If they say they don’t bother with protective gear for most jobs–that’s a red flag.

-4. Can you talk me through how you approach a [role specific] electrical job step by step, considering factors like current flow and power factor?
+4. Can you talk me through how you approach a work order, step by step, considering factors like current flow and power factor?

 Why it matters: This electrical interview question will not only give you insight into their qualifications but also how they perform their work.
 This is important because if they rush through their explanation, that is most likely how they’ll approach work in the field.
 On the other hand, if they explain each step in detail, you can feel confident they’re thorough and precise on the job.